victorgcb1987/GAQET2/README.md

  # GAQET PLOT
  You can get an intuitive representation of the most important metrics describred before using GAQET PLOT.
  ## USAGE
-GAQET PLOT requires as input a TSV file as shown in
+GAQET PLOT requires as input a TSV file as shown in [in the example included with this repository](GAQET/docs/Arabidopsis_seed_stats.tsv)